 5.4 How do I make my own bean sprouts?

-To sprout beans at home, soak your desired beans (like mung beans) in water for 8-12 hours.
-Drain and place them in a sprouting jar or a container covered with a cloth.
-Rinse and drain the beans twice daily for about 3-5 days until they sprout.
-Keep them in a cool, dark place for the best results.
+Soak beans like mung beans in water for about 8–12 hours.
+Drain and put them in a jar or container covered with a cloth.
+Rinse and drain twice a day for 3–5 days until they grow sprouts.
+Keep them in a cool, dark spot for best results.

 5.5 Can I freeze bean sprouts?